aws-samples/eks-workshop-developers/website/docs/optimizations/java/baseline.md

 ## 2. Accessing the application logs

-To understand container startup times we'll investigate the application logs and retrieve the Spring application context startup as a reference.
+To understand container startup times, we'll check the application logs and retrieve the Spring application context startup as a reference.

-Below you can find an example of the application startup time reported by Spring Boot in Amazon EKS:
+Execute the commands below to get the application startup time reported by Spring Boot in Amazon EKS:

 ```bash showLineNumbers
 kubectl logs $(kubectl get pods -n unicorn-store-spring -o json | jq --raw-output '.items[0].metadata.name') -n unicorn-store-spring